Athletics at the 2020 Summer Olympics – Men's 400 metres: Competition format

 The event continued to use the three-round format introduced in 2004.
 There were 6 heats, with the top 3 in each heat and the next 6 fastest overall advancing to the semifinals.
 There were 3 semifinals, with the top 2 in each semifinal and the next 2 overall advancing to the final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following national records were established during the competition: